awslabs/unicornflix/README.md

 Please edit the file in your editor: <b>unicornflix/amplify/backend/api/unicornflix/schema.graphql</b>
 </pre>

 A new file should open up with your schema.
-We are going to edit the schema to remove the Todo that was added earlier.
+We are going to edit the schema to remove the Todo that was added earlier by the default API generation.

 The new schema should look like this if you removed just the Todo model: